-Section 7 Applications of the Power Cube for Strategy, Planning and Action power cube emerging from practice.
+Section 7 Applications of the Power Cube for Strategy, Planning and Action

+Applications of the power cube - a range of applications of using the power cube emerging from practice.
 This section gives examples of how power analysis can be used for strategy, planning and action, drawn from workshop templates and other examples.
 Please refer to www.powercube.net/resources for more resources.